Avalon Lewis: International racing

-In 2015, she won the New Zealand Superlite (450cc) championship, followed by the 2015 & 2016 the European Junior Cup European Women's Cup at World Superbike events riding for Sourzfoodz Benjan Motorsport.
+In 2015, Lewis won the New Zealand Superlite (450cc) championship, followed by the 2015 & 2016 the European Junior Cup European Women's Cup at World Superbike events riding for Sourzfoodz Benjan Motorsport.
 Also in 2015 she was asked to race for Moriwaki at the Suzuka Endurance event.
 She was partnered with Shelina Moreda (USA) and they came 19th overall in the four hour endurance race.
 She was also one of the nominees for New Zealand sportwoman of the year at the 2015 Halberg Awards and again in 2019.

-In a 2016 interview with the Sunday News, she described her racing career as being funded by her mums world famous chocolate chip cookies.
+In a 2016 interview with the Sunday News, Lewis described her racing career as being funded by her mums world famous chocolate chip cookies.
 She also related a tale of a German racer whom she had been trying to beat for second place in a race at Mansfield as blurting out "f... its a girl" when she took of her helmet at the end of the race.
 She also talked about how expensive it was to in Europe where you had to fund your own bike, travel, and accommodation.
 Her bike, in 2012, cost NZ$95,000 although she had sponsorship from Phil and Cheryl London of Wil Sport.

-In 2017, she competed in the Supersport 300 World Championship aboard a Kawasaki Ninja 300 for Benjam Kawasaki.
+In 2017, Lewis competed in the Supersport 300 World Championship aboard a Kawasaki Ninja 300 for Benjam Kawasaki.
 She came fifth in the New Zealand Supersport 600cc Championship and third in the Assen IDM Supersport 300.
-The following year she came third in the New Zealand Supersport 600cc Championship and was the first woman to win a 600cc National Championship race in New Zealand at Round 4 NZSBK in Taupo.
+The following year, she came third in the New Zealand Supersport 600cc Championship and was the first woman to win a 600cc National Championship race in New Zealand at Round 4 NZSBK in Taupo.

-In 2024 she competed at Cremona as a wildcard in the inaugural FIM Women's Circuit Racing World Championship.
+In 2024, Lewis competed at Cremona as a wildcard in the inaugural FIM Women's Circuit Racing World Championship.
 In 2025 she was entered for the full season of World WCF for Carl Cox Motor Sports.